 A team of students from the Infrastructure and Mobility minor of the Rotterdam University of Applied Sciences have conducted research into the use of cargo bikes and the infrastructural consequences and possibilities thereof for urban distribution in Rotterdam.
 The conclusions and recommendations are laid down in a particularly good research report.
-A link to the full research report is at the bottom of this article.
+A link to te website “Cargo Bikes in Rotterdam” with a link to the full research report is at the bottom of this article.

 Urban distribution with the cargo bike appears to be faster, cheaper and more environmentally friendly.
 In addition, the market is growing rapidly.
 However, the development of new vehicles for urban distribution is so fast and so broad that the future market share of the cargo bike is difficult to determine.

 To optimize the usability of cargo bikes only the guidelines for the design of infrastructure have to be followed.
 Tight cycle paths with tight curves, posts on the cycle path and the lack of loading and unloading places are the most common spatial problems.
 In addition, there is also much to gain for the urban distribution in a smarter design of the public space.

 Current regulations create bottlenecks in the classification of (new) vehicles in vehicle categories.
 The development of new light electric freight vehicles (LEVVs) has not been sufficiently taken into account.
 Besides bottlenecks, there are also opportunities, because the municipality of Rotterdam pursues a sustainable, environmentally-friendly and innovative policy.
 Private initiatives are encouraged and have started on adapting the urban infrastructure.